eemilycchen/A-Primer-On-ML-Models/README.md

-Building models using various open source resources.
+A primer on building (machine learning) models from scratch using open sources.